Understanding the difference can lead to new, innovative ideas and dramatic improvements in performance.

 TLDR: User behaviour is different when purchasing expensive, complex products vs consumable items they need quickly.
 Design your e-commerce site to match the behaviours.

-Fridges are not the same as washing machines.
+You dig beneath the surface and you realise fridges are bought very differently from washing machines.
 Look at this electrical shop.
 The difference is clear.

 Look where the washing machines are shown, stacked and hidden at the back.
 The fridges are front and centre.